Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Tensor Trains

 This work focuses on the Tensor Train (TT) format \cite{montangere18, biamonte23}, which can be viewed as a particularly simple yet powerful instance of a general tensor network.
 In the TT representation, a high-order tensor $\mathcal{T}$ is factorized into a sequence of interconnected third-order tensors according to

-where each physical index $i_k$ runs from $0$ to $p-1$.
-The novel low-order tensors $A_k$ are called the \textit{cores} of the TT and exhibit the shape $(r_k\times p\times r_{k-1})$.
+where $\boldsymbol{\alpha}$ denotes the collection $(\alpha_0, \alpha_1, \cdots, \alpha_{n-1}, \alpha_n)$.
+Each physical index $i_k$ runs from $0$ to $p-1$, however, typically the values of $p$ are the same for all physicl indices.The novel low-order tensors $A_k$ are called the \textit{cores} of the TT and exhibit the shape $(r_k\times p\times r_{k-1})$.
 This highlights that the expressive power of the decomposition depends critically on the dimensions of the intermediate virtual spaces.
-The largest such dimension, known as the TT-rank $r$, plays a central role.
-It governs both the representational capacity of the model and the computational cost of algorithms operating within the TT format.
+The largest such dimension, known as the TT-rank $r$, plays a central role as it governs both the representational capacity of the model and the computational cost of applied operations.

-At a fundamental level, the power of TTs - and of TN representations in general - arises from their capacity to compress high-dimensional data while remaining amenable to efficient manipulation.
-To illustrate this, consider an $n$-th order tensor whose modes each have a (physical) dimension $p$.
+To illustrate the benefits of the TT formulation, first consider an $n$-th order tensor whose modes each have a (physical) dimension $p$.
 A naive storage scheme would require $O(p^n)$ memory, which grows exponentially with $n$ and rapidly becomes infeasible even for moderate dimensions.
-In contrast, representing the same tensor in the TT format leads to a linear scaling with both its dimensionality and the number of cores $n$, amounting to a memory need of $O(npr^2)$.
-A key caveat of this approach, however, is that this method introduces a novel dependence on the TT rank $r$.
+In contrast, representing the same tensor in the TT format leads to an exponential reduction amounting to a memory need of only $O(npr^2)$.
+However, a key caveat of this approach is that this method introduces a novel dependence on the TT rank $r$.
 This reflects the need for an inherent structure in the data needed to obtain a small rank.
 Besides these memory improvements, their well-established mathematical foundation enables highly efficient computations, often yielding substantial speed-ups while keeping the tensor in its compressed form.
-The magnitude of this acceleration is, once again, dictated by the rank of the TT representation.
-A detailed discussion of the fundamental operations in the TT format is provided in the following sections.

 Building on this framework, the Tensor-Train Operator (TTO) extends the TT representation of Equation~\eqref{eq:tt_format} by introducing an additional physical index to each core to encode operator-valued data